adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 #### Notes
 * It is possible to queue up to 20 of these distance drive commands in the MiP's memory.
-* I have found that there should be at least 0.5 seconds between queueing calls or the MiP may drop the command rather than queueing it up.
 * There is no way to specify the speed to be used for driving and/or turning.
 * The distance travelled isn't super accurate.
 Usually it travels further than commanded.